Windwalker Monk Artifact Challenge Guide

 will make the adds easier, at the cost of slightly less single target damage.

 can be used to survive some mechanics.

 .
 The best strategy is to kill

-is much easier to deal with solo.
+is much easier to deal with solo due to one of the mechanics of the fight.
 Once one is dead, the other will deal 150% increased damage.
-The fight should last around 8 minutes depending on your gear.
-You'll need to avoid most or all avoidable damage, keep yourself alive, and not miss any interrupts.
+The fight should last around 6 or so minutes depending on your gear.
+You'll need to avoid most or all avoidable damage, keep yourself alive, and interrupt frequently.